bssrdf/Algorithms-String-Trees-Seqs/README.md

-### Python implmentation of algorithms and solution to exercises from Dan Gusfield's Book "Algorithms for Strings, Trees and Sequences"
+### Python implmentation of algorithms and solution to exercises from Dan Gusfield's Book "Algorithms on Strings, Trees and Sequences"